UCyborg/hl-mp3-fix/README.md

 Small ASI plugin that fixes the issue with not playing correct MP3 files when playing expansion packs/mods with the old pre-Steam version of Half-Life.
 For example, you would always hear the Half-Life soundtrack even if playing Half-Life: Opposing Force.

+It also fixes the issue with the MP3 file associated with the last track not playing.

 Ability to play MP3 files as a substitute for playing soundtrack from CD first appeared with patch 1.1.0.9.
 It's an undocumented feature that only became official with Steam version of Half-Life.
 Refer to the following list to see how to name MP3 files after ripping them from Half-Life CD: